Yaroslav the Wise: Protecting the inhabitants of the Dnieper from the Pechenegs

 To defend his state from the Pechenegs and other nomadic tribes threatening it from the south he constructed a line of forts, composed of Yuriev, Bohuslav, Kaniv, Korsun, and Pereyaslavl.
-To celebrate his decisive victory over the Pechenegs in 1036, who thereafter were never a threat to Kiev, he sponsored the construction of the Saint Sophia Cathedral in 1037.
+To celebrate his decisive victory over the Pechenegs near Kiev in 1036, who thereafter were never a threat to Kiev, he sponsored the construction of the Saint Sophia Cathedral in 1037.

 In 1037 the monasteries of Saint George and Saint Irene were built, named after patron saints of Yaroslav and his wife.
 Some mentioned and other celebrated monuments of his reign such as the Golden Gate of Kiev were destroyed during the Mongol invasion of Rus', but later restored.